OliverVermeulen/WebDesignResume/README.md

 # Web Design Resume

 ## Description
-This is my personal resume I can share with prospective employers.
+This is my personal resume I can share with prospective employers and can be used as my personal website in the future.

 ## MVP